neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 This command will clone a react application to interact with deployed contracts.
 User can also modify its theme and logo using config file.

-Locally run the playground fronte-end using:
+Locally run the playground front-end using:

 ```bash
 cd playground/